Solar Schools

 Understanding Financing Options

-Third-party financing is a popular means for local governments to finance renewable energy.
+• Third-Party Financing is a popular means for local governments to finance renewable energy.
 Typically, the local government enters into a Power Purchase Agreement whereby they pay a fixed price per kWh for power generated by the solar array.
 The kWh rate is typically lower than the local utility rate.
 The third-party company installs, owns, operates, and maintains the solar array and can tap into tax benefits not available to the public sector.

-Xcel Energy’s solar production incentive program provides $0.06/kWh for 10 years for “commercial” systems up to 40kW.
+• Xcel Energy Solar*Rewards: Xcel Energy’s solar production incentive program provides $0.06/kWh for 10 years for “commercial” systems up to 40kW.
 Local governments are considered a commercial system.

-Xcel Energy recently worked with the solar industry, regulators, customer advocates and other stakeholders to create a new, more easily understood PV Demand Credit.
+• Xcel PV Capacity Credit: Xcel Energy recently worked with the solar industry, regulators, customer advocates and other stakeholders to create a new, more easily understood PV Demand Credit.
 The new PV Demand Credit Rider is in effect for any customer with solar systems over 40kW with a single production meter.
-The bill credit is 6.9648 cents per kWh for solar energy generated between 1pm and 7pm.
+The bill credit is 6.9648 cents per kWh for solar energy generated between 1 p.m. and 7 p.m.

-OtterTail Power provides cash incentives to publicly owned facilities that install non-residential solar photovoltaic (PV) systems.
-Publicly owned facilities receive $1,250/kilowatt (kW) of installed solar PV nameplate (DC) capacity — up to 50% of project costs — for systems 40 kW or less in size, based on nameplate capacity.
+• OtterTail Power Publicly Owned Property: OtterTail Power provides cash incentives to publicly owned facilities that install non-residential solar photovoltaic (PV) systems.
+Publicly owned facilities receive $1,500/kilowatt (kW) of installed solar PV nameplate (DC) capacity — up to 50% of project costs — for systems 40 kW or less in size, based on nameplate capacity.

-Minnesota Power’s SolarSense program provides rebates to reduce the upfront costs of installing solar.
+• Minnesota Power SolarSense: Minnesota Power’s SolarSense program provides rebates to reduce the upfront costs of installing solar.
 It is an incentive based on how much energy a customer’s PV system is expected to produce.
 Calculating the rebate depends on the design of the solar system—including tilt, orientation and shading profile—and an estimate of annual energy production from PV Watts (an online tool).
 To calculate the SolarSense rebate, a PV system’s estimated energy output is multiplied by $0.74/kWh.
 Systems are capped at 40 kW (AC) or less.

 Get Bids